Welcome to Seahorse Class!

-We hope you have all had a relaxing and fun Easter break.
+We hope you have all had a relaxing Summer break and ready to start Year 2!

 For learning in other curriculum areas this term please refer to our curriculum newsletter below.